How to Install WordPress via Softaculous

 WordPress Custom Install

-• Admin Email - The actual email on which you will receive notifications regarding your website.
+• Admin Email - The actual email on which you will receive notifications regarding your website;

 • Table Prefix - If you host multiple WordPress installations, each of their databases will require a unique prefix to maintain separation.
+Otherwise you do not need to change anything here;

 • Auto Upgrade WordPress Plugins - Checking this option will allow automated plugins to upgrade upon a platform version update.
+Again, we do not recommend this;

 • Auto Upgrade WordPress Themes - Ticking this checkbox will enable automatic themes to upgrade when the installation script is updated.
+Once more, you should not automatically upgrade any WordPress components.

 step